 CRediT authorship contribution statement

-Arfa Aijazi: Conceptualization, Methodology, Software, Formal Analysis, Investigation, Data Curation Writing–Original Draft, Visualization.
+Arfa Aijazi: Conceptualization, Methodology, Software, Formal Analysis, Investigation, Data Curation, Writing–Original Draft, Visualization.
 Stefano Schiavon: Supervision, Validation, Writing–Review and Editing.
 Duncan Callaway: Methodology, Writing–Review and Editing

 Declaration of competing interest

 The Center for the Built Environment at the University of California, Berkeley – with which some of the authors are affiliated, is advised by, and funded in part by many partners that represent a diversity of organizations from the building industry – including manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and utilities.